 EIMA also provides a structure for substantial capital investment by utilities over a ten-year period to modernize Illinois' electric utility infrastructure.
 Participating utilities are required to file an annual update on their AMI implementation progress.
 On April 1, 2014, ComEd filed an annual progress report on its AMI Implementation Plan with the ICC.
 The ICC ruled that no investigation would be opened in regards to that April filing.
-In March, 2014, ComEd filed a petition with the ICC for approval to accelerate the deployment of AMI meters.
+In March 2014, ComEd filed a petition with the ICC for approval to accelerate the deployment of AMI meters.
 On June 11, 2014, the ICC approved ComEd's accelerated deployment plan which allows for the installation of more than four million smart meters throughout ComEd's service territory by 2018, three years in advance of the originally scheduled 2021 completion date.
-To date, nearly 350,000 smart meters have been installed in the Chicago area.
+To date, nearly 500,000 smart meters have been installed in the Chicago area.

 Appeal of the 2012 Formula Rate Tariff (Exelon and ComEd).
 On April 30, 2012, ComEd filed its annual distribution formula rate update.
-On December 20, 2012, the ICC issued its final order, which increased the revenue requirement by \$73 million, in conformity with the formula rate structure provided in the ICC's May 2012 and Rehearing Orders.
+The filing established the revenue requirement used to set the rates that were effective in January 2013.
+On December 20, 2012, the ICC issued its final order, which increased the revenue requirement by \$73 million.
 The \$73 million reflected an increase of \$80 million for the initial revenue requirement for 2012 and a decrease of \$7 million for the annual reconciliation for 2011.
 The rate increase was set using an allowed return on capital of 7.54% (inclusive of an allowed return on common equity of 9.81%).
 The rates took effect in January 2013.
 ComEd and intervenors requested a rehearing on specific issues, which was denied by the ICC.
 ComEd and intervenors also filed appeals with the Illinois Appellate Court.